hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who scoffs at dancers for their want of sense;
 >
-> Tho' he his rivals' faults so plainly sees,
+> Though he his rivals' faults so plainly sees,
 >
 > Is not himself a perfect Socrates;
 >